AdobeDocs/experience-platform.en/help/data-governance/policies/user-guide.md

 #### Verify policy enforcement

-After you have created and enabled a consent policy, you can preview how it affects your addressable audiences when activating segments to destinations.
+After you have created and enabled a consent policy, you can preview how it affects your consented audiences when activating segments to destinations.
 See the section on [consent policy evaluation](../enforcement/auto-enforcement.md#consent-policy-evaluation) for more information.

 ## Enable or disable a policy {#enable}